ncsa/hydro_documentation/docs/source/system_description.rst

 Control List page (https://bluewaters.ncsa.illinois.edu/facl) for Blue Waters file system policies.
-The /projects file system is designed as common space for your group; if you want a space that all your group members can access, that's a good place for it.
-As always, your space on the /scratch file system is the best place for job inputs and outputs.
+The /projects file system is designed as common space for your group; if you want a space that all your group members can access, that's a good place for it. /projects is also the best place for job inputs and outputs.